Air Travelers Say Hassles Mount

 When Tamara Silverman showed up for a flight recently, her expectations were low.

-Ms. TAMARA SILVERMAN (Flight Passenger): When I go to the airport, I do not expect to take off on time, nor do I expect to arrive on time.
+TAMARA SILVERMAN: When I go to the airport, I do not expect to take off on time, nor do I expect to arrive on time.
 And I always worry about my luggage.

 MONTAGNE: Tamara Silverman was standing in a baggage claim terminal at Philadelphia International Airport.
 She'd just arrived from Pittsburg.